m4heshd/offlinebay/README.md

  - Linux (x86) - [Download](#DL)

 **WARNING:** Since OfflineBay is now open-source you could stumble upon some modified versions of OfflineBay.
 If you get infected with malware by going off the proper channels, i won't take any blame for them.

+If you're looking for the older version of OfflineBay, Downloads are available [here](https://pirates-forum.org/Thread-Release-OfflineBay-1-0-2-Download-torrents-from-thePirateBay-offline).

+**How to remove OfflineBay?** <br>
+I personally believe that none of the applications should leave any residue in the removal process.
+Unlike other portable apps OfflineBay will not leave anything behind once you hit delete on the application folder.
+It's valid for all platforms.
+Everything will be removed including Dump files, configurations and error logs.

 # Build OfflineBay yourself